RyuKojiro/novafix/README.md

 1. Clone the repo
 2. Run `make install`

-If you don't want to touch the application bundle:
+If you don't want to touch the application bundle (even though you can always `make uninstall`):

 1. Clone the repo
 2. Run `make`